 Council Tax reductions in special circumstances (Section 13A)

 We can sometimes give a short-term Council Tax reduction to people who find themselves unexpectedly in difficult circumstances.
 This type of reduction can apply to both occupied and unoccupied properties.
 It is called a Section 13A reduction because it comes under Section 13A of the Local Government Finance Act.

 We can only give Section 13A reductions in exceptional situations.
-The money to cover the reductions comes out of our own funds and the decision to make a reduction is at our discretion – we don’t have to give a reduction to anyone.
+The money to cover the reductions comes out of our own funds and the decision to make a reduction and how much is at our discretion – we don’t have to give a reduction to anyone.

-Exceptional situations might include where fire or flood damage means it’s not possible to live in the property, or where the Council Tax payer faces sudden financial problems they could not have expected.
+Exceptional situations might include where fire or flood damage means it’s not possible to live in the property, or where the Council Tax payer faces sudden financial problems they could not have expected under unique circumstances.

 Before you apply for a Section 13A Council Tax reduction